arkits/archit.xyz/content/posts/sba-cli.md

 - `/threaddump` is always handy when needed for that level of debugging.
 - `/loggers` allows you to mutate the logging level on a class-path level, thus letting you turn off noisy debug statements in runtime.
 - `/beans` for the Bean-heads (I don't need to explain any further - you know who you are).

-- there is also my personal favorite, `/logfile` which literally streams you your log file.
+there is also my personal favorite: `/logfile` which literally streams you your log file.

 > All these great endpoints surely make Actuator a great debug tool... right?
 If you haven't figured out the problem with Actuator as a debug tool... well it's not - it's an interface; and like any other interface, it needs a good client to drive it.